lambo10/PosBlockchain/README.md

 Configure the deployment tool to use the JSON-RPC URL of your blockchain (e.g., http://localhost:3000/jsonrpc).
 Specify the private key of the account that will deploy the smart contract.
 Create a deployment script to deploy the smart contract using the bytecode and ABI generated in step 1.
-Run the deployment script to deploy the smart contract to the custom PoS blockchain.
+Run the deployment script to deploy the smart contract to the custom PoS blockchain
-Once the smart contract is deployed, you can interact with it using the JSON-RPC API and MetaMask.